DanBelgo/Economics-Thesis/README.md

 To test this hypothesis:

-1. I scrapped over nine thousand tweets published during 2016 from The Economist, The Wall Street Journal, and Bloomberg
+1. I scrapped over nine thousand tweets published during 2016 from The Economist, The Wall Street Journal, and Bloomberg, which tracked the presidential elections (Trump vs Clinton)
 2. I classified the sentiment of the tweets via the syuzhet package.
 Each tweet received a sentiment score over 8 emotions and 2 valences
 3. I ran a statistical test to check if a specific sentiment (fear) could influence the S&P500 Index